Are Classification Robustness and Explanation Robustness Really Strongly Correlated? An Analysis Through Input Loss Landscape: Introduction

-We visualize the input loss landscape w.r.t explanation loss in~\cref{fig:flat_Trade} using models with different levels of explanation robustness and find that, surprisingly, \emph{increasing the explanation robustness does not flatten the input loss landscape w.r.t explanation loss}.
-Specifically, to obtain models with different levels of explanation robustness, we consider utilizing adversarial training methods that allow us to control the emphasis on classification robustness~\cite{zhang2019theoretically} since previous works have proven that increasing classification robustness can also increase explanation robustness.
+Surprisingly, this paper shows that increasing explanation robustness does not flatten the input loss landscape with respect to explanation loss.
+To systematically analyze the relationship between explanation robustness and input loss landscapes, we generate models with varying levels of explanation robustness using adversarial training methods~\citep{zhang2019theoretically} that allow fine-grained control over classification robustness.
+Our findings (detailed in~\cref{fig:flat_Trade}) contradict previous assumptions that classification and explanation robustness are inherently linked.

-The previous observation that increasing the explanation robustness does not flatten the input loss landscape w.r.t explanation loss is strange compared with increasing classification robustness could flatten the input loss landscape w.r.t classification loss.
-To further explore this observation, we ask the previous question in a reverse way:

-The answer to this question is, flattening the input loss landscape w.r.t explanation loss will decrease the explanation robustness.
-Specifically, we propose a new loss function to flatten the loss landscape w.r.t explanation loss.
-The results show that adding the loss will decrease the explanation robustness but not change the classification robustness measured by adversarial accuracy.
-This observation, indicating that influencing explanation robustness does not impact classification robustness, challenges the previous conclusion: the correlation between explanation robustness and classification robustness may not hold.

-Overall, we summarize our contributions as follows: \begin{itemize} \item [$\bullet$] We propose a sampling method based on cluster methods that can choose representative pairs to evaluate explanation robustness more efficiently. \item [$\bullet$] We use TRADES~\cite{zhang2019theoretically} to control the classification robustness and explanation robustness and visualize the input loss landscape w.r.t explanation loss to find that increasing the explanation robustness by increasing the classification robustness does not flatten the input loss landscape. \item [$\bullet$] We propose a new training method that flattens the input loss landscape w.r.t explanation loss.
-The training results show that explanation robustness may \textbf{not} be strongly correlated to classification robustness.